sherwinee/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list persons
+1. User requests to list persons.
-2. AddressBook shows a list of persons
+2. Listify shows a list of persons.
-3. User requests to delete any person(s) with the same provided tag
+3. User requests to delete any person(s) with the same provided tag.
-4. AddressBook deletes all person(s) with the provided tag
+4. Listify deletes all person(s) with the provided tag.

     Use case ends.